gelisam/hawk/doc/README.md

 ```

 The given expression creates a list of lists of ByteString, that is exactly the
 type that Hawk uses.
-The output is created using the default delimiter for words,
+The output is created using the default delimiter for fields,
 that is space, and lines, that is newline.
 Note that the whole expression is
 what we called list of lines, while the expressions `[B.pack "1",B.pack "2"]`
-and `[B.pack "3",B.pack "4"]` are list of words and `B.pack "1"`, `B.pack "2"`
+and `[B.pack "3",B.pack "4"]` are list of fields and `B.pack "1"`, `B.pack "2"`
 , `B.pack "3"` and `B.pack "4"` are the cell values.

 Changing the type of the cell values is still valid if the given type is instance